Hellblade: Senua's Sacrifice: Sales

-While only released in digital form, Hellblade: Senua's Sacrifice was a commercial success.
-It was the best selling game on the PlayStation Store in Europe for the month of its release.
+Hellblade: Senua's Sacrifice was the best-selling game on the PlayStation Store in Europe for the month of its release.
 According to director Tameem Antoniades the game sold "better than expected" and broke even in approximately three months, ahead of the six to nine months the developers expected.
 PC Gamer stated about Hellblade's success that "the news can only be positive.
 Perhaps if other developers see an experimental game like Hellblade finding commercial success then they'll be more likely to take risks on their own titles—and that, ultimately, will lead to more interesting games".
-To celebrate World Mental Health Day on October 10, 2017, Ninja Theory donated all profit made from the sales of Hellblade on that day to Rethink Mental Illness.
-By June 2018, the game had sold over a million copies across all three platforms.
+To celebrate World Mental Health Day on 10 October 2017, Ninja Theory donated all profit made from the sales of Hellblade on that day to Rethink Mental Illness.
+By June 2018, the game had sold over a million units.

 Awards

 In addition to the awards received by the game, the team of Hellblade, including Antoniades and Juergens, won the award for Best Real-Time Graphics & Interactivity at SIGGRAPH in 2016, for a showcase demonstration of a technique they called "Realtime Cinematography", during which they performed and filmed live a scene from Hellblade, which was "shot, captured and edited to final quality in minutes, a process that would normally take weeks or months".